-In April, the University of Portland (UP) in Oregon became the first university in the United States to ban plastic straws.
+The University of Portland (UP) in Oregon became the first university in the United States to ban plastic straws in April 2018.
 And a number of other colleges and universities are following suit.

 Restaurants, museums, colleges, and even cities are banning plastic straws amid the growing awareness of single-use plastic’s impact on the environment.
 A study by the EPA suggests Americans threw out more than 33 million tons of plastic in 2014 alone, contributing to the estimated 270,000 metric tons of plastic already afloat in the world’s oceans.
 And plastic straws and stirrers make up more than 7% of all plastic products in the environment, according to Better Alternatives Now.

 UP banned plastic straws in partnership with the university’s food service provider, Bon Appétit Management Company, after learning students on campus were using nearly 9,000 straws a month.